msqrt/ssgl/README.md

 }
 ```

+For more details and help on getting started, see the (todo: actual documentation).

 Below is a screenshot of a more graphics-related example, a simple renderer with shadow mapping.
 Note how little supporting code is required to use features like render to texture, and how the IDE recognizes what's going on.

 ![](https://i.imgur.com/oYrj8oQ.png)